Welcome to St.Mary’s National School Cobh Website

 Headlice: letter issued to all families, Tuesday, 14th May.
 Action required.

-Congratulation to Dog Fouling Poster Competition winner Lily Burke.
+Congratulations to Dog Fouling Poster Competition winner Lily Burke.
 The Cork County Council initiative from Cllr Sinéad Sheppard was a resounding success with 375 entries from Primary School Children in Cobh.
 Cllr Cathal Rasmussen announced the shortlisted finalists and the overall winner Lily Burke from St Mary’s National School.
 We look forward to viewing Lily’s poster on display around Cobh.
 An exhibition of all 375 entries will be held over the summer in Cobh Library

 Bun Friday, 10th May, 2019